Essay: A Case for Experimental Music

 …just because there’s no public interpretation doesn’t preclude a public way to engage with it.
 When you see the look on another audience member’s face after you’ve both heard indescribable sounds, and you return that look, you both want to say, “We’ve come so close to each other, yet we feel more alone than ever.”

-That is NOT true diversity, you [insert infuriated epithet here]!
-Why?
+Why do I not consider this true diversity?
 I’m not denying that it’s a step in the right direction, but you can hardly call it adventurous, free-spirited, or anti-hegemonic — It’s a cop-out, and a rather transparent one at that.
+Let’s explore this Parliament-Funkadelic example some more.
 Regardless of whether or not you have listened to any funk music, you are (assuming you grew up in an urban part of the United States) fairly familiar with the cultural dialogue.
 You’ve seen movies from the 70s, or at least movies imitating those movies from the 70s, with the auditory signifiers of syncopated wah-wah guitar and groovy bass-lines, visual signifiers of platform shoes and purple vests and big afros; you’ve read the paragraph in your high school history textbook about the Black Panthers, you know who James Brown is and what he’s proud of.
+You may have even seen the trailer for Shaft.
 In short, you have been told “what to hear” before you hear it.
-Of course, there is always more you can learn to engage in a different cultural context — you can read a book on the Black Power movement in the 70s, you can go see a live funk concert, learn to play the style on an instrument, and so on.
-But you are not engaging in it if you simply buy the music and enjoy it, because you’re only enjoying it on your terms, that is to say, the superficial terms upon which you’ve been taught to play the specific style.
-You’d be educating yourself even more if, say instead of funk, you went out and bought a bluegrass record.
+Of course, there is always more you can learn to engage in a different cultural context — you can read a book on the Black Power movement in the 70s, you can go see a live funk concert, learn to play slap-bass, and so on.
+But you are not engaging with a culture if you simply consume its products, because then you’re only enjoying it on your terms, that is to say, a predetermined schema for the aesthetic experience.
+You, the hypothetical yuppie, would educating yourself even more if, say instead of funk, you went out and bought a bluegrass record.
 At least that would expose you to rural culture instead of the urban!
-You still wouldn’t learn much unless you read the liner notes, traveled to the Appalachians, read about hillbilly culture, etc. If you simply listen with an undiscerning ear, you are more likely to judge the music on your own terms, thinking of it as a mere exemplar of a familiar stereotype.
+You still wouldn’t learn much unless you read the liner notes, or traveled to the Appalachians, soaked in the hillbilly culture, etc. If you simply listen with an undiscerning ear, you are more likely to judge the music on your own terms, thinking of it as a mere exemplar of a familiar stereotype.
 Likewise, if you are from a small-town rural area, I can imagine you being educated by an urban mode of expression such as funk music, and this exposure to a foreign “music-game” would be beneficial, but not as much as it would with proper contextualization.

-I encourage you to try listening to something with which you have no frame of reference whatsoever — as I mentioned, Indonesian gamelan music, or Andean folk songs (and the appropriation of their aesthetic in 20th century Chilean protest songs), or Saharan blues, or Peruvian chicha, or Son Veracruzano, Molam from Northern Thailand, Gregorian chants, liturgical music of the Gnawa, et cetera ad infinitum.
+I encourage you to try listening to something with which you have no frame of reference whatsoever — as I mentioned, Indonesian gamelan music, or Andean folk songs (and the appropriation of their aesthetic in 20th century Chilean protest songs), or Saharan blues, or Indian raga, or Son Jarocho, Moh-lam from northern Thailand, Gregorian chants, liturgical music of the Gnawa, et cetera ad infinitum.
 (I say “or,” but I really mean “and,” since there’s no reason not to explore as much as possible.)
 You would have no grounds upon which to stereotype the music, to assimilate it into your own cultural context.
 Your best efforts would be mere caricature or blatant falsehood.
 To understand it, you would have to do some research and learn about some of the rules to their “games.”
 Few people make such an effort, most likely because the vast majority of us feel that this undermines the legitimacy of our own culture — if someone’s way of life is incomprehensible to you, then your way of life must be incomprehensible to them, naturally.
-But if you derive the “legitimacy” of your culture from assuming it exists a priori, then you have some deep-rooted insecurities that you may want to address before you consider appraising other cultures.
+But if you derive the “legitimacy” of your culture from the assumption that it exists a priori, this suggests some deep-rooted insecurities you may want to address before you consider appraising other cultures.

 So there’s my argument for not being culturally myopic.
 I’d like to move on to the main discussion: subversive music, and from there, experimental music.